 Lots of letters and phone calls to the ITC please!!!

-The baby's kicking legs, in a baby chair, were caught, for a couple of seconds, on camera, the ITC said in its report.
+baby's kicking legs, in a baby chair, were caught, for a couple of seconds, on camera, the ITC said in its report.
 The baby was later heard, out of shot, gurgling and crying.
-It stressed that the baby was not involved in the sex
+It stressed that the baby was not involved in the sex scene and

 Television X admitted that the shot was "extremely distasteful", and that it had only crept into the footage as the result of an accident during editing.